Zoho Mail vs Google WorkSpace Email…

-The ultimate battle – Zoho Mail vs Google’s G Suite email.
+The ultimate battle – Zoho Mail vs Google’s Workspace email.
 Normally, a smaller company like Zoho wouldn’t have a chance against a juggernaut like Google.
 How is Zoho even in the ring with Google?
 The simple answer is – free is powerful.

 Zoho has been offering free hosted email since 2008 and that’s really the only way I’ve come across them.
 And while they offer many other cloud software services for small and large businesses alike, every time I hear about them it’s in reference to email.
 Granted, most of my clients are small businesses looking for ways to host an email address on their domain.